seedrobotics/tinysafeboot/software/tsbloader_advanced/binaries/README.md

 So far, only the command line tool supports this, using the -xop=m option.
 The GUI tool will be updated at a later stage to include this as well.

+From August 2020 (version 1.0.9) we introduce changes to better with the new "fixedbaud" variants of the TSB bootloader.

 FAQs:
 - The binaries don't run on Linux/Mac: say permission denied